In this article

 What is cash management?

-Cash management is the day-to-day management of cash inflows and outflows.
-It involves monitoring and optimizing a company's cash position.
+Cash management is the strategic planning and daily management of cash inflows and outflows.
+It involves monitoring and improving a company's cash position, as well as cash flow forecasting.
+It includes activities such as accelerating collections, optimizing payment timing, investing surplus cash, and establishing efficient banking relationships.

 • Accounts receivable and accounts payable management: This involves tracking incoming payments from customers and outgoing payments to suppliers.
 Efficient management ensures timely collections and payments, improving cash flow.
 For example, implementing stricter credit policies can reduce the days sales outstanding (DSO), while negotiating better payment terms with suppliers can extend days payable outstanding (DPO).